 - DAPLE — Diploma Avançado de Português Língua Estrangeira (Advanced Diploma of Portuguese Language).

 - DUPLE — Diploma Universitário de Português Língua Estrangeira (University Diploma of Portuguese Language).

 The standard version is for candidates aged 16 and over, while the school version (ACESSO) is for young people aged 12 to 15.
 There is also a test for children aged 9 to 11 (TEJO).

 Any candidate can take the test if their mother tongue is not Portuguese.
 Plus, your parents’ first language shouldn’t be Portuguese.
 And you must not have done primary and secondary education in Portuguese.

 As of January 2023, there are around 100 authorized test centers in 35 countries.
 They conduct the test in collaboration with various educational institutions.

 They conduct the CAPLE exams in May, July, and November.
 In addition to these, they also organize tests in Lisbon in February, March, August, September, and October.
 You can register online or visit the nearest center.

 After 3-4 weeks of examinations, they announce the results.
 You can find the score and detailed results on the official website of CAPLE.
 You can log in to your account and access all the information.

 They also provide certificates to all successful candidates.

 This is a CEFR-based test.
-Thus, there are four evaluation parts of all four language abilities at every level – reading, speaking, writing, and listening.
+Thus, four evaluation parts of all four language abilities are at every level – reading, speaking, writing, and listening.